sgortz/sgortz/README.md

 ### Here's some interesting facts about me:
 - 👌 I just finished a pretty cool project where I had to design, implement, and deploy -- using AWS -- an API that supports an e-commerce application designed by my peers at Hack Reactor
 - 👽 I’m currently working on a fullstack application, and although it is still in the development stage, I can already say it will be related to one of my biggest hobbies: 🎬 *movies* 🎬
-- 😅 I’m currently learning Gatsby JS, and Firebase for this project
+- 😅 I’m learning Gatsby JS, and Firebase for this project
 - 🌳 Fun fact: I love plants and I've been obsessed with creating moss terrariums
 - 👍 My pronouns are: she, her, hers